 We’ve finally come to the end of our list of 5 tips for better website accessibility.
 There sure are an abundance of things you can do to make your website more accessible.
 Above were just a few things you can do to start your journey with website accessibility.

 We hope this article helped you learn a little more about accessibility.
-If you have anything to add, please feel free to use the comments section below.
+If you have anything to add, share or ask, please feel free to use the comments section below.